 In the event of a system owner being unable to remediate a vulnerability within the approved timeframe, a remediation exception process should be available.
 As a part of this process, there should be a documented understanding and acceptance of the risk by the system owner along with an acceptable action plan to remediate the vulnerability by a certain date.
 Vulnerability exceptions must always have an expiration date.

 Stage Three: Vulnerability Detection

 An unauthenticated scan is good for identifying some extremely high-risk vulnerabilities that an attacker could detect remotely and exploit to gain deeper access to the system.
-However, there are often vulnerabilities that can be exploited by a user downloading an attachment or clicking a malicious link that remain undetected using this method.
+However, there are often vulnerabilities that can be exploited by an unwitting download of an attachment or malicious link execution that can remain undetected.

-A much more comprehensive and recommended method for vulnerability scanning is to scan with credentials or deploy an agent.
-This allows for increased accuracy in the determination of the vulnerability risk of the organization.
+A much more comprehensive and recommended method for vulnerability scanning is to scan with credentials, or deploy an agent.
+This allows for increased accuracy in the determination of the vulnerability risk to the organization.
 Vulnerability signatures specific to the operating system and installed applications that were detected in the discovery and inventory stage are run to identify which vulnerabilities are present.
-Customers of Tripwire Enterprise can leverage an additional module of their Axon agents to enable vulnerability detection.

 Stage Four: Reporting and Remediation